-Some companies offer their remaining lifetime allowance of SEIS shares on a first-come-first-served basis to investors.
-Investors who invest after the remaining SEIS allowance has been exhausted are offered potentially EIS eligible shares.
+Companies offering SEIS shares allocate the tax relief on a first-come-first-served basis to investors.
+Investors who invest after the remaining SEIS allowance has been exhausted are offered EIS eligible shares.
 We call this a dual SEIS and EIS raise.

 Company X has issued £50,000 of SEIS shares in the past.

 It decides to do a £300,000 raise on Crowdcube.
 The first £100,000 invested is potentially SEIS eligible.
 The additional £200,000 invested is potentially EIS eligible.

 After a pitch closes, all investors receive an email to review their investment, summarising the tax relief that may be available on their investments.